millipedes/arterm/README.md

 argument being the path to the quote text file and the second argument being the path to the art file.

+## :hammer: How to Run/File Formats
 The program can read a file with multiple quotes and will pick one at random to display.
 To work with the program, each quote needs to be separated by a delimiter.
-This delimiter is be found and set in `src/include/constants_macros.h` under the variable QUOTE_DELIM.
-Notice that the delimiter ends with a new line character (as it is currently set up, delimiters need to be on their own line).
+Notice that the delimiter ends with a new line character (as it is currently set up, delimiters need to be on their own line even if user defined).
 By default the quotes are separated by "--\n", i.e.:
 ```
 quote 1
 --